ThemeProvider Component

 - Use the

-prop to apply themes using Tailwind CSS classes. - Enable system preference detection with
+attribute="class"prop to apply themes using Tailwind CSS classes. - Enable system preference detection with

-for better user experience.
+enableSystemfor better user experience.

 Example: Advanced Usage